abpframework/abp/docs/en/index.md

 ## ABP Community

-The [ABP Community](https://community.abp.io/) website is a central place to publish articles and share knowledge about the ABP.
+The [ABP Community](https://community.abp.io/) website is a central place to publish articles and share knowledge about ABP.

 ## Blog